bwp91/homebridge-meross/README.md

 If you would like to help out with this plugin you can reach out to me on [@slack](http://homebridgeteam.slack.com/)

+This is a plugin for Homebridge.
+This is a fork of the work originally done by [Robdel12](https://github.com/Robdel12) & [dylanfrankcom](https://github.com/dylanfrankcom).

 ## Setup

 Assuming you have a working Homebridge setup, this is how you add the